-The Trustee has considered how environmental, social, and governance ("ESG") and ethical factors should be taken into account in the selection, retention and realisation of investments, given the time horizon of the Scheme and its members.
+The Trustee has considered how environmental, social, governance ("ESG") and ethical factors should be taken into account in the selection, retention and realisation of investments, given the time horizon of the Scheme and its members.

-The Trustee expects its investment managers (where appropriate) to take account of financially material considerations (including climate change and other ESG considerations) when making investment decisions.
-The Trustee seeks to appoint managers that have appropriate skills and processes to do this, and may consider investing in funds (where appropriate) that demonstrate the incorporation of ESG factors, including climate-related factors, into the investment process.
-The Trustee will, from time to time, reviews how its managers are taking account of these issues in practice.
+The Trustee expects its investment managers (where appropriate) to take account of all financially material considerations (including climate change and other ESG considerations) when making investment decisions.
+It seeks to appoint managers that have appropriate skills and processes to do this, and may consider investing in funds (where appropriate) that demonstrate the incorporation of ESG factors, including climate-related factors, into the investment process.
+The Trustee will, from time to time review how its managers are taking account of these issues in practice, for example by meeting with managers at regular ISC meetings.

-The Trustee has limited influence over managers' investment practices where assets are held in pooled funds, but it encourages its managers to improve their practices where appropriate.
+The Trustee has limited influence over managers' investment practices where assets are held in pooled funds.
+However, it encourages its managers to improve their practices where appropriate.

-The Trustee has considered whether to take into account any non-financial matters (ie matters relating to the ethical and other views of members and beneficiaries and the principal employer, rather than considerations of financial risk and return) in the selection, retention and realisation of investments, and has decided not to such matters into account.
+The Trustee has considered whether to take into account any non-financial matters (ie matters relating to the ethical and other views of members and beneficiaries and the principal employer, rather than considerations of financial risk and return) in the selection, retention and realisation of investments, and has decided not to.